Coconut Yoghurt I love you…

 Coconut yoghurt is such a luxurious food that is so versatile for me.
 From dessert to mains I can add this in for both and best of all it’s healthy!
 It’s full of satiating fats, probiotics and has a velvety creamy and smooth texture.

-I was lucky enough to get an interview with the owners from purenfree coconut yoghurt.
+I was lucky enough to get an interview with the owners of purenfree coconut yoghurt who are an Australian based company.
 They make the best flavours I’ve ever had and are at my favourite organic farmer’s market – Northey Street City Farm.
 They give some really good tips on how to use it in recipes which we share in this video.

 Coconut yoghurt is made by adding live bacteria cultures to coconut milk, which ferment some of the carbohydrates, producing acid which is responsible for yoghurt’s texture and tang.
 N.B.
 Coconut milk is the fluid pressed from the white coconut flesh, with water added.